Sturgeon

 You can assist the Delta ecosystem and sturgeon recovery in several ways:

 • Complete your Sturgeon Report Card and return it on time.
-Report sturgeon fishing harvest ONLINE(opens in new tab), or mail sturgeon report cards to PO Box 944209, Sacramento CA 94244.
+Report sturgeon fishing results ONLINE, or mail sturgeon report cards to PO Box 944209, Sacramento CA 94244.

-• Follow CA fishing regulations, including releasing all Green Sturgeon and oversized (>48 inches) White Sturgeon immediately, and with as minimal handling as possible.
+• Follow CA fishing regulations, including releasing all Green Sturgeon immediately.
+Fishing for White Sturgeon is catch and release only, no harvest is permitted.
+White Sturgeon over 60 inches may not be landed and should be released immediately, and with as minimal handling as possible.

 • Report poaching and illegal fishing: 1-888-334-CalTIP (888-334-2258)